 Half the secret of cooking fantastic boiled cabbage is knowing how to prepare it for the pot.

-- First, remove any loose leaves from the cabbage, and then give the head a good rinse under the faucet.
+- First, remove any loose outer leaves from the cabbage, discarding the leaves as you go.
+Then, give the head a thorough rinse under the faucet.
 Be sure to dry the cabbage completely.

-- With a sharp knife, cut the cabbage in half, and then in half again.
+- Cut the cabbage in half, then cut each half in half again with a sharp knife.
 Be careful to cut through the core.

-- Lay each quarter of the cabbage with a flat side down on a cutting board.
-Then cut away the core, but leave enough of the root end to keep the leaves together.
+- Lay each cabbage wedge flat side down on a cutting board.
+Then, cut away the core, but leave enough of the root end to keep the leaves together.

 - Stuffed Cabbage Roll Casserole